facebookresearch/StarSpace/README.md

       -margin          margin parameter in hinge loss.
 It's only effective if hinge loss is used.
 [0.05] -similarity      takes value in [cosine, dot].
 Whether to use cosine or dot product as similarity function in  hinge loss.
-                       It's only effective if hinge loss is used. [cosine] -thread          number of threads [10]
-      -adagrad         whether to use adagrad in training [1] -shareEmb        whether to use the same embedding matrix for LHS and RHS.
+                       It's only effective if hinge loss is used. [cosine] -adagrad         whether to use adagrad in training [1] -shareEmb        whether to use the same embedding matrix for LHS and RHS.
 [1] -ws              only used in trainMode 5, the size of the context window for word level training.
 [5] -dropoutLHS      dropout probability for LHS features.
 [0] -dropoutRHS      dropout probability for RHS features.
 [0]

-    The following arguments for eval are optional:
+    The following arguments for test are optional:
       -basedoc         file path for a set of labels to compare against true label.
 It is required when -fileFormat='labelDoc'.
                        In the case -fileFormat='fastText' and -basedoc is not provided, we compare true label with all other labels in the dictionary.
       -predictionFile  file path for save predictions.
 If not empty, top K predictions for each example will be saved.